Variance-Reduced Gradient Estimator for Nonconvex Zeroth-Order Distributed Optimization: Numerical Simulations

 We consider a multi-agent nonconvex optimization problem adapted from \cite{9199106} with $N=50$ agents in the network, and the objective function of each agent is given as follows:

-where $\alpha_i, \beta_i, v_i \in \mathbb{R}$ are randomly generated parameters satisfying $\frac{1}{N}\sum_i \beta_i = 1 $, each $\zeta_i \in \mathbb{R}^d$ is also randomly generated, and the dimension $d$ is set to $64$.
+where $\alpha_i, \beta_i, v_i \in \mathbb{R}$ are randomly generated parameters satisfying $\frac{1}{N}\sum_i \beta_i = 1 $, each $\xi_i \in \mathbb{R}^d$ is also randomly generated, and the dimension $d$ is set to $64$.

-For the following numerical simulation of Algorithm 1, we set the step-size $\eta = 0.02$ and the smoothing radius $u_i^k = 3/k^{\frac{3}{4}}$.
+For the following numerical simulation of Algorithm 1, we set the step-size $\alpha = 0.02$ and the smoothing radius $u_i^k = 3/k^{\frac{3}{4}}$.
 All agents start from the same initial points to ensure consistency in the initial conditions across the network.

-\subsection{Comparison with Other Algorithms}
+\subsubsection{Comparison with Other Algorithms}

-Fig.~\ref{comparison_VRGE} compares Algorithm 1 with DGD-2p, GT-$2d$, and ZONE-M (with $J$=100).
+Fig.~\ref{comparison_VRGE} compares Algorithm 1 with DGD-2p, GT-$2d$~\cite{9199106}, ZONE-M~\cite{hajinezhad2019zone} (with $J=100$), and DZO~\cite{yi2021linear}.
 In the figure, the probability used for Algorithm 1 is $p=0.1$.
 The horizontal axis is normalized and represents the sampling number $m$ (i.e., the number of zeroth-order queries).
 The two sub-figures illustrate the stationarity gap $\| \nabla f(\bar{x}^k)\|^2$ and the consensus error $\frac{1}{N}\sum_{i}\| x_i^k - \bar{x}^k \|^2$, respectively.

-By inspecting Fig.~\ref{comparison_VRGE}, we first see that DGD-2p converges faster than ZONE-M with $J=100$.
+By inspecting Fig.~\ref{comparison_VRGE}, we first see that the stationarity gap of DGD-2p converges faster than ZONE-M with $J=100$ and DZO, but they have generally similar convergence behavior.
 When comparing DGD-2p and GT-$2d$, we can see a clear difference between their convergence behavior: DGD-2p achieves fast convergence initially but slows down afterwards due to the inherent variance of the 2-point gradient estimator, whereas GT-$2d$ achieves higher eventual accuracy but slower initial convergence before approximately $1.5\times 10^4$ zeroth-order queries due to the higher sampling burden of the $2d$-point gradient estimator.

 As demonstrated in Fig.~\ref{comparison_VRGE}, Algorithm 1 offers both high eventual accuracy and a fast convergence rate in terms of stationarity gap and consensus error.
 This improvement is attributed to the variance reduction mechanism employed in designing VR-GE, which effectively balances the sampling number and expected variance, thereby addressing the trade-off between convergence rate and sampling cost per zeroth-order gradient estimation that exists in current zeroth-order distributed optimization algorithms.